AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/managing-players-registration/assigning-channels.md

 ## Objective {#objective}

-This document helps you understand how to assign a channel to a display, once you your display  is ready and content of the channel are populated.
+This document helps you understand how to assign a channel to a display, once your display  is ready and content of the channel are populated.
 After reading you should:

 * Understand how to assign a channel to a display from Screens Services Provider.